NikSteel/niksteel.github.io/work/proj-5.md

 ---
 title: Acoustic Zoo

+testimonials:
+- {avatar: 'assets/img/work/proj-5/face-aaron.jpg',
+  name: 'Aaron Eichler',
+  title: 'Vice President of Acoustic Zoo',
+  quote: "Nik worked in a very organized manner that was like the adhesive to our whole student group named Acoustic Zoo.
+Where I was the Idea generator; Nik helped bring everything to life with his technical skills and know how.
+He built many projects and organized our weekly meetings with great precision and attention to detail.
+Without the help from him, our group dedicated to helping students learn about the science of sound would have not been successful."}
+- {avatar: 'assets/img/work/proj-5/face-david.jpg',
+  name: 'David Bergeron',
+  title: 'Treasurer of Acoustic Zoo',
+  quote: "I can describe Nik Steel in two words, <strong>enthusiastic</strong> and <strong>involved</strong>.
+Working with Nik Steel was very easy and not because the work was easy.
+He curated fun and rewarding projects that we wanted to run smoothly.
+His enthusiasm was inspiring and I put in more effort as a result."}

 ---

 I founded and lead as president a UWSA student club at the University of Windsor called